10 Creative Ways to Help Your Children Exercise

 10. Get a Dog

 If all else fails, you may need the help of a furry four-legged friend.
-If you are able to handle the responsibilities of owning a dog, consider making the addition to your family.
+If you can handle the responsibilities of owning a dog, consider making the addition to your family.

 When considering a family dog do your research on which breed would be best for your family.

-Some families will enjoy the company of small lap dogs and others will like larger guard dogs to protect the house and run outdoors for long periods of time.
+Some families will enjoy the company of small lap dogs and others will like larger guard dogs to protect the house and run outdoors for long periods.

 When you are planning to get a dog make your child be part of the selection process.
 This way your little one can make a connection with your pup and will want to be outside going for walks without you pulling them away from their screens yourself.